Table of Contents

 Now, we’re going to run you through the steps for monitoring Google network performance and applications.

 To monitor Google Meet, Google Workspace, and Gmail network performance, we recommend using a network performance monitoring software, like Obkio to do the work for you.

 A network monitoring software can continuously monitor end-to-end network performance and identify network issues for you.

 To begin monitoring network performance with Obkio, you need to deploy Monitoring Agents which continuously run tests to measure network and application performance.

-For your Google apps, you need to use a Public Monitoring Agent hosted within Google’s network.
+For your Google apps, you need to use a Google Monitoring Agent.
 This would be the Google Cloud Monitoring Agent.

-The Google Cloud Public Monitoring Agents are hosted and maintained by Obkio in the Google Cloud infrastructure, which means that they can be deployed within seconds.
-They allow users to proactively monitor network performance between their standard Agents and Public Monitoring Agents right to the Google Cloud Platform.
-With 360-degree visibility, users can easily identify the source and cause of a network issue based on the monitoring data from these Public Monitoring Agents.
+The Google Cloud Monitoring Agents are hosted and maintained by Obkio in the Google Cloud infrastructure, which means that they can be deployed within seconds.
+They allow users to proactively monitor network performance between their standard Agents and Google Cloud Monitoring Agents right to the Google Cloud Platform.
+With 360-degree visibility, users can easily identify the source and cause of a network issue based on the monitoring data from these Monitoring Agents.

-For more information about deploying Public Monitoring Agents, refer to our Getting Started Documentation.
+For more information about deploying this Monitoring Agent type, refer to our Getting Started Documentation.

 Google applications like Google Workspace store customer data in Google’s global cloud locations.
 So when you’re looking to monitor the performance of these apps, it’s important to choose a Public Monitoring Agent which has been deployed in the Data Center located closest to the Google Data Center closest to you.